How Do You Attach Wood to Metal (Without Any Screws)

 Glue and similar adhesives have been used to bind different materials together for hundreds of years.

-When gluing wood to metal, you may wonder what the best adhesive to use for this task is.
-So, let’s dive into and first understand…
+You may wonder what the best adhesive is to use for your specific project.
+So, let’s dive in…

 This kind of adhesive is made out of two materials: hardener and resin.
 Once they are mixed, they create a solid bond.